humanetech-community/awesome-humane-tech/README.md

 # Awesome Humane Tech [![Awesome](https://awesome.re/badge.svg)](https://github.com/sindresorhus/awesome)

 **NOTE**: This awesome page is brand new!
-Please help improve this list by sending your PR's suggesting categories and supply the first entries.
+Please help improve this list by sending your PR's suggesting categories and supply additional entries.
 Thank you so much :)

 ## About this list